What do your children and Nature have in common?

-Our 2-week leadership program, bringing an enhanced understanding of the vital importance of cooperative support of both the people around you as well as the natural world, is often a dramatic and life changing experience for teens.
-And set against the backdrop of real life, on-board adventures, brings the lesson home to one in meaningful ways.
+Our 2-week Co-Eco program, brings an enhanced understanding of the vital importance of cooperative support of both the people around you as well as the natural world.
+It is often a dramatic and life changing experience for teens because it is set against the backdrop of real life–on-board adventures and challenges that bring the lesson home to one in meaningful ways.
 Just some of the examples of past adventures have included pirate ship wreck diving, parasailing, hiking through pristine tropical jungles, island sailing, shark cage diving, glider piloting, snorkeling in pristine marine reserves.
 Students help to crew the ship under Capt.
 Scott and his regular crew’s very able command, and they come away with sailing, leadership, teamwork, and seamanship skills.

 The real jewel in our crown is our fully accredited high school and college prep, and gap year programs.
 While attendance requires signing up for at least 3-months, students can stay for as long as they want, and, in addition to all of the above, can even receive tutoring to catch them up in challenging subjects, or get them ahead in topics in which they are strongly interested.